kalviumcommunity/S86-1225-Vertex-Full-Stack-With-NextjsAnd-AWS-Azure-QConnect/qconnect/README.md

 ---

-## Database Migrations & Seeding ✅
+## Database Migrations and Seeding ✅

 This project uses Prisma for database schema migrations and reproducible seeding.